cURL: Security Warning! Several IT vulnerabilities reported - Breaking Latest News

 Remoteangriff: Ja

 The Common Vulnerability Scoring System (CVSS) is used to assess the severity of vulnerabilities in computer systems.
 The CVSS standard makes it possible to compare potential or actual security vulnerabilities based on various criteria in order to create a list of priorities for initiating countermeasures based on this.
 The attributes “none”, “low”, “medium”, “high” and “critical” are used for the severity of a vulnerability.
 The base score assesses the prerequisites for an attack (including authentication, complexity, privileges, user interaction) and its consequences.
-With the temporal score, framework conditions that change over time are included in the evaluation.
-The severity of the vulnerability discussed here is rated as “medium” according to the CVSS with a base score of 6.5.
+The Temporal Score also takes into account changes over time with regard to the risk situation.
+The risk of the vulnerability discussed here is classified as “medium” according to the CVSS with a base score of 6.5.

 cURL is client software that allows file sharing using multiple protocols such as B. HTTP or FTP allowed.